wu-hongjun/Hackintosh-Clover-Minimalism-Theme/README.md

 # Hackintosh Minimalism Theme for Clover Bootloader
 * Download is avaliable here by checking out the release of this project: [Release](https://github.com/Errrneist/Hackintosh-Theme-Minimalism/releases).
 * Basically, it is a Minimalistic black and white theme for Clover boot loader when booting up.
+## Note
-* Note: This theme might break if you use it on higher versions of clover bootloader cuz I made it in 2017.
+* This theme might break if you use it on higher versions of clover bootloader cuz I made it in 2017.
 * And this theme will not work on OpenCore.

 ## ChangeLog